chattertots/chattertots.github.io/index.md

       If you’re concerned about your child’s progress, particularly with the  new school year looming, don’t feel you can’t do anything about it until this is well and truly over.
 Get in touch and we’ll arrange an assessment via 'teletherapy'.
     url: "/teletherapy/"
 feature_row_who_what_why:
-  - image_path: /assets/images/webp/home-who.webp
-    alt: "Who is Chattertots?"
-    title: "Who ?"
-    excerpt: >
-      Chattertots is run by Louise Hibbert, a fully qualified Speech and Language Therapist who specialises in working with children aged approximately 2 to 8 years.

-      Based in Godalming, we cover Witley, Chiddingfold, Haslemere, Hindhead, Elstead, Farnham, Ash, Worplesdon, Guildford, Shalford, Chilworth, Shere, Cranleigh and surrounding areas in West Surrey and parts of North-East Hampshire.

-      We provide private therapy at home-based clinics, schools, and your home.

-    url: "/about"
-  - image_path: /assets/images/webp/home-what.webp
-    alt: "What you can expect from us"
-    title: "What ?"
-    excerpt: >
-      What to expect and what can I offer ?
-    url: "/what-to-expect/"
   - image_path: /assets/images/webp/home-why.webp
     alt: "Why Chattertots?"
     title: "Why ?"